Tomes have been written on the notion that “ego is your enemy“.

-- Importance and Social Anxiety
+- How Self-Importance Leads to Social Anxiety

 - Importance and As*holes